Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/relative-prime-positions.md

         positions_table.loc[i] = round(position,2)
     return positions_table
 ```
+*A note on rounding*: We are electing to round our division results so that we can have meaningful grouping of data as our analysis scales in size.
+By rounding to two decimal places, we are choosing to examine phenomena at a distance resolution of 1%.
+Without this rounding, our data would be sparse due to the many unique position ratios that might arise.

 Let's see a proof of concept, evaluating the positions for all primes up to 10.